 Exercise is also an effective way to treat chronic pain, even though it might sound counterintuitive.
 Working alongside a physical therapist in doing slow, gentle exercises, specific to the area affected by the pain is a great way to safely work through and relieve pain.
 Some of the best exercises to treat chronic pain include walking, yoga, swimming, pilates and strength training.
 The best course of action is to discuss with your doctor before beginning any exercise.
 Check out our guide to moving with chronic pain here to start introducing better movement into your pain management toolbox!

 Further, diet and lifestyle can assist in chronic pain management.
 While it of course can’t heal or cure it completely, it can assist in managing the severity of inflammation that causes chronic pain.
 According to an article published in Harvard Health Publishing, “diet can contribute to increased systemic inflammation”, and making changes in the way you eat is a great way to reduce inflammation.
 Start by including foods such as whole fruits, green, leafy vegetables, legumes, nuts and whole grains

 If you suffer from chronic pain, it’s important to still maintain quality of life while you’re treating it.
 But don’t risk becoming addicted to opioids in the hopes of finding a solution.
-Download the Pathways Pain Relief app to create your own personalised pain relief program, and start your journey back to good health today!
+Download the Pathways Pain Relief app (update Aug 2023: Pathways is now a web app!
+Start our program here) to create your own personalised pain relief program, and start your journey back to good health today!